c-zhenhao/c-zhenhao/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on revising my MERN stack, Python, Django, PostgreSQL fundamentals by helping students who are going through what I did!

-- 🌱 I’m currently learning Typescript, Socket.IO, RabbitMQ, Data Structures & Algos :( send help
+- 🌱 I’m currently learning Golang + Gin-gonic and more importantly, Data Structures & Algos :( send help

+- 🥞 I have some experience working on the following:
+    - MongoDB, Express, React, Node.js
+    - Python, Django, PostgreSQL

 - 📝 Planning to learn (plz send me tips/guides):
     - Blockchain langs: Solidity, Rust